Abdolla25/APK-Manager/README.md

 ├── requirements.txt     # Python dependencies
 └── README.md            # Project documentation
 ```

+# Screenshots

+Screenshots of the application can be found in the [screenshots.md](screenshots.md) file.

 # Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas or report bugs.